G-NT3806KSJP

 12.7.
 But this is not a prose poem; that is, the lines seem to have been broken.

 12.8.
-Therefore the poem's thickness and visual largeness is not an accident of sheet-format but represents a formal decision.
+Therefore the poem's thickness and visual largeness can be taken to represent not an accident of sheet-format but a formal decision.

 12.9.
 Visual breadth seems to be guiding the decisions the poem makes about line form.
 Is it only that?